 English Language Proficiency Requirements for Undergraduate Programs and Courses

-- 1. A minimum score of 500 on the paper-based Test of English as a Foreign Language (TOEFL PBT), or 61 on the Internet-based Test (iBT), or 173 on the computer-based test (CBT), a 6.0 on the International English Language Test (IELTS), or 44 on the Pearson Test of English Academic Score Report.
+- 1. A minimum score of 500 on the paper-based Test of English as a Foreign Language (TOEFL PBT), or 61 on the Internet-based Test (iBT), or 173 on the computer-based test (CBT), a 6.0 on the International English Language Test (IELTS), or 44 on the Pearson Test of English Academic Score Report, or 95 on the Duolingo English Test.
 A high school diploma completed at an accredited/recognized high school (where the medium of instruction is English).

 - 2. A minimum grade of Level 3 on the ACT COMPASS English as a Second Language Placement Test;